csweichel/werft/README.md

 helm upgrade --install werft .
 ```

+### Git-hoster integration
+Werft integrates with Git hosting platforms using its plugin system.
+Currently, werft ships with support for GitHub only ([plugins/github-repo](https://repositories.github.com/csweichel/werft/tree/cw/repo-plugins/plugins/github-repo) and [plugins/github-trigger](https://repositories.github.com/csweichel/werft/tree/cw/repo-plugins/plugins/github-trigger)).

+To add support for other Git hoster, the `github-repo` plugin is a good starting point.

-### GitHub
+#### GitHub
-For the time being Werft has a strong GitHub dependency.
-For a werft server to run you'll need a GitHub app.
+To use werft with GitHub you'll need a GitHub app.
-To create the app, please [follow the steps here](https://developer.github.com/apps/building-github-apps/creating-a-github-app/).
+To create the app, please [follow the steps here](https://developer.repositories.github.com/apps/building-github-apps/creating-a-github-app/).

 When creating the app, please use following values: